QuaziBhoi/VASP-Scripting/README.md

 ### Downloading

 * Create your working directory.
 Keep only POSCAR inside working directory
-* Download all the scripts into your working directory under new folder "scripts"
+* Download all the scripts into your working directory under new folder "_scripts"
 * Instructions for the script are written inside the script itself at the top

 ### Executing program